German Pancakes (Dutch Baby Pancake)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Light and buttery, Dutch baby German pancakes are extremely easy to make, and their cooking is hassle-free.
-Put them in the oven and enjoy them 15 minutes later!
+Light and buttery, these German pancakes are extremely easy to make and their cooking is hassle-free.
+Put them in the oven and enjoy them 15 minutes later.

 • Vanilla extract or cinnamon are optional batter add-ons.

-• This pancake batter is made with no sugar for a simple reason: the added sweetness is not needed as you will more likely be serving your Dutch baby pancake with sweet toppings that will balance it off.
-I guarantee you won’t even notice there is no sugar at all!
+• This pancake batter is made with no sugar for a simple reason: the added sweetness is not needed when you plan to serve it with sweet toppings.

-• This can be turned into a pancake recipe for one: simply half the quantity and use an 8-inch (20-centimeter) skillet.
+• For a smaller pancake, halve the quantity and use an 8-inch (20-centimeter) skillet.

 What can I serve with German pancakes?

-The pan/skillet/oven-proof dish has to be hot so the pancake can rise.
-Make sure to preheat it in the oven or on your stovetop.
+The pan or baking dish has to be hot so the pancake can rise.
+Make sure to preheat it well before adding the butter and batter.

-My Dutch baby pancake deflated once out from the oven.
+My German pancake deflated after baking.
 What did I do wrong?

-Just make sure your German pancake is well risen before you take it out.
-Sides (or the risen parts) will turn golden brown while the rest will have a pale color.
+Nothing.
+This is completely normal.
+The pancake will deflate while cooling.
+Just make sure it is well risen before you take it out.
+The edges (the risen parts) will turn golden brown while the center will stay paler.

 Print Pin Rate